ductai05/ductai05.github.io/content/blogs/roadmap-ai.md

 ## Semester 3

 Omg DSA - DEAD SAD ALREADY, Computer Network (god of CSC), Combinatorics Math (super graph, 11h30 cannt go home),...
+I even do not understand clearly statistics before final exam.
+Thank god, before I decided to attend HCMUS, I was afraid that I couldn't learn physics as well as in high school.
+But I ended up with a 9.7 overall.

 Courses: